swisspol/XLFacility/README.md

 ```objectivec
 [[XLFacility sharedFacility] addLogger:[[XLTelnetServerLogger alloc] init]];
 ```
+What we are doing here is adding a secondary "logger" to XLFacility so that log messages are distributed to two places simultaneously.

 Run your app locally on your computer (use the iOS Simulator for an iOS app) then enter his command in Terminal app:
 ```sh